pangiole/akka-wamp/docs/client/config.md

       # rather than loose URIs
       #
       validate-strict-uris = false

-      # The boolean switch to disconnect those peers that send
+      # NOTE
-      # offending messages (e.g. not deserializable or causing
+      # Clients will always disconnect on offending messages
-      # session failures)
+      # No configuration settings is provided to change this behaviour.
       #
-      # By default, offending messages are just dropped and
-      # the router resumes processing next incoming messages
-      #
-      disconnect-offending-peers = false
     }
   }
 }